 The MD2-S integrates a movable beamstop which is optimally suited for single crystal diffraction with a minimum/maximum sample-to-beamstop distance of 8 mm/60 mm.
 The movable beamstop is also useful for in situ crystallography with 96-well plates.

 The MD2-S standard SmartMagnet sample holder can be exchanged with different goniometer heads:

 – The Mini-Kappa, MK3, is a multi-axis goniometer head that provides two additional axes of rotation, called « kappa » and « phi », for advanced crystal alignment strategies (Brockhauser, 2013).

 – The Plate Manipulator is a motorized 96-well plate holder mounted on the Ω-axis.
 This goniometer head gives access to high accuracy in situ crystallography.

 To offer the best flexibility to users, the SmartMagnet, the Mini-Kappa and the Plate Manipulator are designed to be easily mounted and dismounted: switching between these goniometer heads is done within a couple of minutes and no trained personnel is necessary.

 For over 12 years Arinax has developed strong competences in beamline integration.
 Thanks to its expertise Arinax can entirely integrate the MD2-S into beamline specific software like MXCube or Blu-Ice.The MD2-S software supports different multi-device servers: TINE, TANGO and EPICS.

-In addition, the MD2-S is fully configurable for automated beamline operation sample changer robots (e.g. 6-axis sample changer robot)
+In addition, this synchrotron diffractometer is fully configurable for automated beamline operation sample changer robots (e.g. 6-axis sample changer robot)